Railroad Bill: Gunfight at Hurricane Bayou

 On March 6, 1895, the crew of a freight train found Railroad Bill asleep behind a water tank near Hurricane Bayou, west of Bay Minette, Alabama, and took his rifle and pistol before awakening him.
 To their surprise he jumped to his feet, ran about a hundred yards, and pulled another revolver and engaged them in a gunfight.
 He forced the trainmen to seek refuge in a section house where they were reinforced by a bridge crew and armed themselves with shotguns.
 The trainmen advanced on the outlaw, but just at that time a second train pulled up to the tank.
 Railroad Bill sprang into the cab and forced the engineer to drive it out of the station.
 As the locomotive passed the section house, the wounded desperado fired on his adversaries who could not return fire for fear of hitting the engineer.
 When the train was several hundred yards away, Railroad Bill brazenly got off and preceded back to again engage the men in a gunfight.
 The gunfight lasted until Railroad Bill ran out of ammunition and escaped into the swamplands.

 Death of James Stewart

 On the night of April 6, 1895, Railroad Bill engaged two men in a gunfight on a rural road near Bay Minette, Alabama.
 Both men escaped to town and alerted an L&N detective.
 The detective organized a posse that pursued the desperado for several miles before surrounding him in a barn around midnight.
-In the gunfight that ensued, Deputy Sherriff James Stewart, a member of the posse, was killed, and Railroad Bill escaped.
+In the gunfight that ensued, Deputy Sheriff James Stewart, a member of the posse, was killed, and Railroad Bill escaped.

 Rewards offered for the desperado increased to $500, dead or alive.
 Sheriff Edward S. McMillan of Escambia County, Alabama led the state's effort to apprehend him.
 He was familiar with the desperado and made a public promise to capture him.
 In turn, Railroad Bill replied in a note, "I wish you hadn’t made that statement because I love you, Mr. Ed, and I don’t want to kill you."